erickveil/ProgrammingNotes/Kotlin/Kotlin When Statement.md

 # Sealed Classes

 A `sealed` class is a type of class that restricts class hierarchies.
 A `sealed` class cannot be instantiated on its own and can only be subclassed within the file in which it is declared.
-This allows you to define a closed set of subclasses that are known, making it easier to handle them exhaustively when you're using them in, for example, `when` expressions.
+This allows us to define a closed set of subclasses that are known, making it easier to handle them exhaustively when we're using them in, for example, `when` expressions.

 It solves the problem: Is there another subclass/state/strategy hidden somewhere else in this giant code-base that I'm not accounting for?

-This is useful in cases where a function or method can only return a limited, fixed number of types, such as in scenarios where you are using a [state](https://refactoring.guru/design-patterns/state) or [strategy](https://refactoring.guru/design-patterns/strategy) pattern.
+This is useful in cases where a function or method can only return a limited, fixed number of types, such as in scenarios where we are using a [state](https://refactoring.guru/design-patterns/state) or [strategy](https://refactoring.guru/design-patterns/strategy) pattern.

 ```kotlin